Terms of Reference

 - Notice on meetings and information flow

-- Notice of the Committee’s meeting shall be sent to all members in a timely manner, which should include the date, time, venue and the agenda of the meeting (Paragraph 4- notice on meetings, Third Schedule of Companies Act 2016);
+- Notice of a meeting shall be sent to all members in a timely manner, which should include the date, time, venue and the agenda of the meeting (Paragraph 4- notice on meetings, Third Schedule of Companies Act 2016);

-- The NRC meeting agendas shall be developed by the Chairman of the NRC and the Secretary in consultation with Management;
+- The RMC meeting agendas shall be developed by the Chairman of the RMC and the Secretary in consultation with Management; and

-- The Chairman of the NRC together with the Company Secretary shall ensure that sufficient information such as the agenda and accompanying meeting materials for each meeting are circulated at least five (5) business days before each meeting to the Committee members and all those who are invited to attend the meeting, where applicable (Guidance to Practice 1.5, Malaysian Code on Corporate Governance).
+- The Chairman together with the Company Secretary shall ensure that sufficient information such as the agenda and accompanying meeting materials for each meeting are circulated at least five (5) business days before each meeting to the Committee members and all those who are invited to attend the meeting (Guidance on Practice 1.5, Malaysian Code on Corporate Governance).

 - Meeting minutes